Faithlife/haproxy-consul/README.md

 ### Modes

-haproxy-consul can run in two different modes: forwarding either consul services (the default) or Marathon apps.
+haproxy-consul can run in two different modes: forwarding either Consul services (the default) or Marathon apps.
 This behavior is controlled by the `HAPROXY_MODE` variable, which should be set to `consul` or `marathon`.

 #### Reload configuration

-It's possible to reload the HA proxy configuration without restarting the container itself.
+It's possible to reload the HAProxy configuration without restarting the container itself.
 `docker exec -it <container_id> bash reload.sh`

 #### consul Configuration

-When `HAPROXY_MODE` is set to `consul`, haproxy-consul uses consul service names to set subdomains.
+When `HAPROXY_MODE` is set to `consul`, haproxy-consul uses Consul service names to set subdomains.
 No other configuration is required.

 #### Marathon Configuration